php-fig/per-coding-style/spec.md

 }
 ```

-When invoking a function or method, the same rules apply for the arguments to the function as for the parameters.
-Additionally, if using named arguments, there MUST NOT be a space between the argument name
-and colon, and there MUST be a single space between the colon and the argument value.

 ### 4.6 Modifier Keywords

 Properties and methods of a class have numerous keyword modifiers that alter how the